 York Region Residents

-The rate of emergency department visits for opioid overdoses in York Region has slowly increased between 2007 and 2016, mirroring the increase in the Ontario rate.
+The rate of emergency department visits for opioid overdoses in York Region has slowly increased with a sharper rise in 2017, mirroring the increase in the Ontario rate.

 - 25 to 44 year old males had the highest rate of opioid-related emergency departments visits in York Region1